harveyt/moysetutoring/content/post/kames.md

 Further along I reach the mouth of the stream that runs beside our uncle’s cottage. here I have spent gleeful hours exploring the narrow braided channels and miniature waterfalls.
 I like the cottage with its wobbly salt-scraped wooden floors and ancient hair-stuffed sofa bed.
 I like washing in the soft cold water.
-I like rifling through “auntie” N––’s draws: among the hair grips and packets of Rennies I have found real treasure: a bottle of magical fake tan and a Max Factor lipstick.
+I like rifling through “auntie” N---’s draws: among the hair grips and packets of Rennies I have found real treasure: a bottle of magical fake tan and a Max Factor lipstick.
 The cottage has an outside toilet with a corrugated iron roof: torches hang in the entrance way ready for night-time trips to the loo.
 We have been staying here for a few days: mum,